NotTacoz/jacaranda/content/notes/AT/chemistry/Redox.md

 - Increase voltage by connecting batteries in series.
 - Advantages
 	- Could replace power stations, main idea is to replace fossil fuel engines and batteries, which are both pollution.
-	- Only requires Hydrogen and Oxygen, and does not produce Carbo Dioxide or pollutants.
+	- Only requires Hydrogen and Oxygen, and does not produce Carbon Dioxide or pollutants.
 	- Last longer than batteries, less polluting to dispose of.
 - Disadvantages
 	- Hydrogen is a gas